 It can be hard to feel supportive towards your loved one when you’re feeling these intense emotions.
 If you don’t know how to manage them, you might avoid the person or shut down.
 This then leaves your loved one feeling lonely.
 You might lash out, causing your loved one to retreat from you further.

-Many teens don’t know how to help their friends with substance abuse issues and change their social circles to avoid dealing with the problem.
+Many teens don’t know how to help their friends with substance use issues and change their social circles to avoid dealing with the problem.

 Drug Addiction And Relationships Can Benefit From Family Therapy